This is the first in a three-part series that introduces Python to beginners.

 The editor window

-Since the shell can’t actually save code, the editor window is where most work is done.
-It’s pretty much just like any other text editor but with a few built-in tools that help you write code and troubleshoot any errors.
+Since the shell can’t actually save code, the editor window is where most work is actually done.
+It’s pretty much just like any other text editor but with a few extra tools built-in that help you write code and troubleshoot any errors.

 To run your code hit F5 or Run > Run Module.
 Go ahead and test it out 👍

-IDLE also color codes your code.
-This is a big help when you’re writing programs with longer blocks of text because it’s easier to see the structure of your code.
+IDLE also assigns color to your code.
+This is a big help when you’re writing programs with longer blocks of text because it’s easier to see the structure of your code and identify any mistakes.

 Choosing the best IDE: IDLE vs Anaconda vs others